Jane Grimston

 Last Edited=13 Feb 2011

-He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, England, on 24 January 1868.2 He succeeded to the title of 4th Baronet Chetwynd, of Brocton Hall, co.
-Stafford [G.B., 1795] on 24 March 1869.4 He held the office of Sheriff of Warwickshire in 1870.2 He held the office of High Sheriff of Warwickshire in 1875.4 He held the office of Justice of the Peace (J.P.).4
+He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 24 January 1868.2 He succeeded as the 4th Baronet Chetwynd, of Brocton Hall, co.
+Stafford [G.B., 1795] on 24 March 1869.4 He held the office of Sheriff of Warwickshire in 1870.2 He held the office of High Sheriff of Warwickshire in 1875.4 He held the office of Justice of the Peace (J.P.)4

 Children of Sir George Chetwynd, 4th Bt. and Lady Florence Cecilia Paget